 Cancer has long afflicted Asia-Pacific economies in a uniquely burdensome, challenging way.
 Cancer is one of the top three leading causes of death in most APEC economies.1 Asia is also home to 50% of total global cancer incidence.2 In 2018, there were 8.8 million new cancer cases across the region, resulting in 5.5 million cancer-related deaths.3 Moreover, the trends for the future are not encouraging.
-By 2030, against a backdrop of an aging population and only 9% population growth in the region, cancer incidence in APEC is expected to increase by nearly 35% (to 11.8 million cases annually), with a 40% increase in expected mortality.4
+By 2030, against a backdrop of an ageing population and only 9% population growth in the region, cancer incidence in APEC is expected to increase by nearly 35% (to 11.8 million cases annually), with a 40% increase in expected mortality.4

 Beyond the direct impact to patients and families, cancer also poses serious challenges to healthcare systems, and more broadly, the economic and social wellbeing of economies across Asia.
-Numerous studies have demonstrated the loss of productivity and financial burden that the disease has on economies (e.g., from lost labor, lost expertise, presenteeism, and absenteeism).
+Numerous studies have demonstrated the loss of productivity and financial

+1 Our World in Data - Causes of Death; https://ourworldindata.org/causes-of-death; December 2019; Accessed 13 April 2022 burden that the disease has on economies (e.g., from lost labor, lost expertise, presenteeism, and absetteeism).
 In China, for example, one estimate found the productivity lost in 2012 due to premature cancer mortality equivalent to USD 28 billion.
 A 2020 MOH-World Health Organisation joint report notes that non-communicable diseases, including cancer, cost the Malaysian economy approximately RM 8.91 billion, equivalent to about 0.65% of its GDP, due to loss in productivity.
 The health burden, due to disability and loss of healthy life years, is estimated to be around RM 100.79 billion, equivalent to 7.35% of its GDP.
 Yet cancer investment in the Asia-Pacific remains remarkably low.
-According to the Swedish Institute for Health Economics (IHE), higher-income economies in the Asia-Pacific spend between 5 to 9% of total health spending on cancer care, while this figure can be as low as 1 to 2% in middle-income economies.6

-Furthermore, this investment has primarily focused on treatment, although up to 40% of cancers might be preventable.7 An emphasis on cancer prevention could save millions of lives and billions of dollars annually.
+According to the Swedish Institute for Health Economics (IHE), higher-income economies in the Asia-Pacific spend between 5 to 9% of total health spending on cancer care, while this figure can be as low as 1 to 2% in middle-income economies.
+Furthermore, this investment has primarily focused on treatment, although up to 40% of cancers might be preventable.
+An emphasis on cancer prevention could save millions of lives and billions of dollars annually.